-There are various poojas performed at Nageshwar Jyotirlinga and have different charges for it.
+Various poojas take place at Nageshwar Jyotirlinga and have different charges.

 Rudraabhishek, the pooja conducted when Shiva is in it’s rudra (angry) form.
-The Shiva Linga is washed with water which continuously keeps pouring over it through a vessel along with continuous chanting of mantras.
+The Shiva Linga is washed with water which continuously keeps pouring over it through a vessel along with continuous chanting of mantras (Dudhabhishek).

 There are various other forms of abhishekam and poojas known as rudrabhishek with bhog, ek somvar (one Monday), chaar somvaar (four Mondays), Laghurudra and Shravan.

-As the temple is dedicated to Lord Shiva, Mahashivratri is the main festival celebrated here.
-During this festival the lingam is decorated with flowers and abhishek is conducted with milk.
-There is a special pooja which is conducted and the mantras are enchanted all day round continuously.
+As the temple is for Lord Shiva, the main festival here is Mahashivratri .
+During this festival the devotees decorate the lingam with flowers and conduct the abhishek with milk.

 There are various places to accommodate you comfortably within a reasonable budget.
 A few of them are – Hotel Guruprerna, Hotel Meera, Hotel Damji.
 Hotel Dwarka Residency and Hotel Gomti.